evispa/object-migration/README.md

 Requirements
 ------------

-This library will use Doctrine/Common for annotation parsing.
+This library will use:
+ * doctrine/annotations for annotation parsing
+ * clue/graph for version migrations search

 Installation
 ------------